Credit Is More Than Your Card

 Each of us understands the concept of credit from our own perspectives.
 Credit typically means “buy now, pay off later.”
 Credit scores indicate our lending risk and credit reports are often reviewed to rent an apartment, apply for a loan or open new credit card accounts.

+Industry experts (including those of us at EZShield, too) often suggest that consumers check their credit reports, consider placing credit freezes or fraud alerts, and contact the three major credit bureaus.
 So, let’s look at how credit works, how your credit reports can help you spot identity crime, and additional tools you can use to further protect your credit information.

 The United States has three major credit reporting agencies (also referred to as credit bureaus): Experian, Equifax and TransUnion.
 A credit bureau’s role is to collect consumer credit information from banks, creditors and other businesses to resell as credit reports.